levon2805/SoundBar/README.md

 1. Go to the [Releases](../../releases) tab on the right side of this GitHub repository.
 2. Download the latest `SoundBar.zip` file.
 3. Extract the folder anywhere on your computer.
-4. Double click `SoundBar.exe` to run the app!
+4. Double-click `SoundBar.exe` to run the app!

 > **Note on Windows SmartScreen:** Because this is a new open-source application, Windows may show a "Windows protected your PC" warning when you first run the app.
 This is completely normal for new independent software.
 To run the app, simply click **"More info"** and then **"Run anyway"**.

 ## Development Setup
-This project has recently been refactored into a multi-project enterprise structure:
+This project uses a modern multi-project enterprise structure:
-* `src/SoundBar/` contains the WinUI 3 application.
+* `src/SoundBar/` contains the main WinUI 3 application.
 * `tests/SoundBar.Tests/` contains the xUnit automated tests.
+* `ReleaseTools/` contains internal deployment utilities.

 Open `SoundBar.slnx` or `src/SoundBar/SoundBar.csproj` in Visual Studio 2022 to get started.